faustom721/viandasgo/README.md

   templates.
 Like the landing page, and the contact page.
 Also authentication is managed here.
 - **Clients:** The clients app contains the views and templates for the clients section.
 Here the clients can see the menu and make orders.
-- **Food Places:** The food places app contains the views and templates for the food places section.
+- **Vendors:** The food places app contains the views and templates for the food places section.
 Here the food places can manage their menu schedule and orders.
 - **Payments:** The payments app contains the views and templates for the payments section.
 Here the clients can see the payment methods and make payments.